Chapter 3 - Educational Policies

 The college or university from which courses or credits are transferred.

 Subpart A. Student transfer rightsPart 4.
-System College and University Rights and Responsibilities
+Minnesota State College and University Rights and Responsibilities

 Students who transfer have the right to:

-- Receive comparable treatment as transfer students or direct entry students with respect to course and program requirements at a college or university;
+- Receive comparable treatment as direct entry students with respect to course and program requirements at a college or university;

-- Receive clear, accurate, and current information about transfer admission requirements and deadlines, degree requirements, transfer policies and procedures, articulation agreements, course equivalencies, transfer tools, and the Minnesota Transfer Curriculum;
+- Receive clear, accurate, and current information about transfer admission requirements and deadlines, degree requirements, transfer policies and procedures, transfer agreements, course equivalencies, transfer tools, and the Minnesota Transfer Curriculum;

 - Access course outlines, consistent with the requirements of Board Policy 3.21;